Posted on behalf of Henness & Haight on May 20, 2015 in Nursing Home Abuse News

 There are signs of specific types of abuse that can signal an elder who needs help.
 These include (but are not limited to):

-If you notice any of these signs in your loved one, it is vital that you contact a qualified personal injury attorney to explore your options.
+If you notice any of these signs in your loved one, it is vital that you contact a qualified personal injury attorney in Las Vegas to explore your options.
 Contacting a lawyer in these cases is not a sign that you are being greedy or litigious; you are doing what you have to do to protect your loved ones.
 A lawyer can help get you compensation for your senior relative's injuries, can help relocate them to a better facility, and can take great steps in defending your family against abuse and neglect.
 If you or a loved one have been the victim of elder abuse in a Nevada nursing home, give us a call for a free consultation today.